readthedocs/readthedocs.org/docs/tutorial/index.rst

    GitHub template for the tutorial

-After that, click on the green "Create repository from template" button, which will generate a new repository on your personal account (or the one of your choosing).
+After that, click on the green :guilabel:`Create repository from template` button, which will generate a new repository on your personal account (or the one of your choosing).
 This is the repository you will import on Read the Docs,